Teton Pass

 experiences with Indian torture sent Colter back

 to Missouri.
-Manuel Lisa had a new partner,
+Manuel Lisa had a new partner, Andrew

-near present Anthony, Idaho.
-From there they
+Anthony, Idaho.
+From there they continued over the

-day Raynolds Pass
+barely perceptible present day Raynolds Pass

 ascended Teton River to the top of Teton Pass.